Save Space in Your RV Kitchen With a Mason Jar

 4. Your blender

 You may already know that a regular mouth canning jar can be screwed onto a traditional blender base.
-Now you can get an extra small blender base that’s made to be used with Mason jars and doesn’t take up as much room on the counter.
+There is also an extra small blender base that’s made to be used with Mason jars!
+Bonus: it doesn’t take up as much room on the counter.

 5. A citrus juicer

-The best part about this juicer lid is that the juice can be stored in the jar after juicing, resulting in fewer dishes to clean.
+The best part about this juicer lid is that the juice can be stored in the jar after juicing, leaving fewer dishes to be cleaned!

 6. A cocktail shaker